angkohtenko/twitter_vs_stocks/README.md

 Topic 1 illustrates that Tesla and its components are clustered together.
 So we can admit that Elon Musk posts mainly about 2 topics: Tesla or SpaceX.

-LDA model maintaims a significant number of features, however it doesn't take into account the position of word in the sentence.
+LDA model maintains a significant number of features, however it doesn't take into account the position of word in the sentence.
+It's hard to define the right number of topics as coherence score varies from tiny changes in the dataset.
+Words are often mixed between few topics that makes LDA model less trusted.

 ### Tweet Classification Modelling